(Solved) Sony TV says No Signal (5 Ways to Fix)

 • Remove and replace any cables that have been dislodged during recent use or storms.

-Moreover, ensure that your antenna cable is plugged in firmly and at both ends of the connection.
+Additionally, ensure the antenna cable is plugged in firmly and at both ends of the connection.

 Related: Sony TV just turns on and then off itself (5 ways to fix)